Consumer Reports has no financial relationship with advertisers on this site.

 Strategy: I Want High Returns and Convenience in Exchange for Some Risk

 Money market funds are good options as a secondary savings account or to hold a portion of your emergency money.
-They are offered by mutual-fund and investment companies, and currently provide returns around 1.85 percent.
+They are offered by mutual fund and investment companies and currently provide returns of about 1.8 percent, according to the Investment Company Institute.

 Money market funds invest in debt: super-safe, short-term Treasury bills, plus municipal and corporate bonds.
 While convenient to use if you also have a brokerage account, unlike savings and money-market accounts, they’re not insured.